Charidemus: Early military career

 By 368 Charidemus was leading a mercenary force that was hired by the Athenian general Iphicrates to assist in an effort to retake Amphipolis, a colony established by Athens near the mouth of the Strymon River in Thrace in 437.
 Athens had lost control of it during the Peloponnesian War and had never regained it.
 At this time it was under the protection of Olynthus, the major city of the Chalcidice Peninsula.
 This campaign lasted three years and was unsuccessful.

 In 365, though, Iphicrates had secured a group of hostages from Amphipolis that, it was hoped, would facilitate the surrender of the city.
-Before negotiations could take place, Athens relieved Iphicrates and replaced him with Timotheus, who had been conducting campaigns in Samos, Anatolia, and the Chersonnese Peninsula.
+Before negotiations could take place, Athens relieved Iphicrates and replaced him with Timotheus, who had been conducting campaigns in Samos, Anatolia, and the Thracian Chersonese.
 Iphicrates was ordered to convey the hostages to Athens, but assigned that duty to Charidemus and then went north into Thrace to the court of its king, Cotys, who was his father-in-law (and an enemy of Athens).
 Charidemus, instead of taking the hostages to Athens, returned them to Amphipolis, thus ruining Athens’ chance to reassume control over it.

 The exact timing of these events is unclear, as is Iphicrates’ reason for not returning to Athens with the hostages.
 Was he offended by his recall?
 Had he secretly told Charidemus to give up the hostages?
 Or was his family tie to Cotys simply stronger than his loyalty to his home city?
 These questions remain unanswered.

-When Timotheus arrived in theater, he attempted to rehire Charidemus and his troops, but the latter declined the offer and sailed, with the Athenian ships entrusted to him, to Cardia at the north end of the Chersonnese to join Cotys and help defend it from Athenian attack.
+When Timotheus arrived in theater, he attempted to rehire Charidemus and his troops, but the latter declined the offer and sailed, with the Athenian ships entrusted to him, to Cardia at the north end of the Chersonese to join Cotys and help defend it from Athenian attack.
 When Timotheus decided to continue the attempt to retake Amphipolis, thus leaving Cardia free from attack, Charidemus returned to the area ostensibly to join in the defense of Amphipolis.
 Confronted by Timotheus before he could do this, he gave in to Timotheus’ pressure and rejoined the Athenian campaign.

 During the next three years, Timotheus tried to break the Olynthian hold on Amphipolis by attacking a series of cities in the Chalcidice Peninsula in order to draw it out, but the Olynthians did not take the bait.
 During this time, Charidemus and his mercenaries continued to fight for Athens.
 In 362, after two direct attempts to take Amphipolis, Timotheus was recalled to Athens and Charidemus was released from service.